OswinLosper/oswin-losper-blog/content/pages/blog/challenges-of-automation-testing.md

 #### Challenges of end-to-end testing

 As saying the goes *'in the perfect world'*, I think we all want that, but we do live in the real world.
-With that everything that sounds good also does have its flaws, and its no different for automation testing either, as much as we want it to solve all our testing problems, it doesn’t come with its own sets of challenges.
+With that everything that sounds good also does have its flaws, and it's no different for automation testing either, as much as we want it to solve all our testing problems, it doesn’t come with its own sets of challenges.
 Its important that, when you do start your automation journey that you understand the challenges and have plans in place to fix them.

 I have worked with companies that told me, ’they want to automate everything’ without thinking of the challenges that lays ahead and if these challenges are not planned for, your automation dream wil soon turn into a nightmare.